sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 ##### Archive

 A folder to keep past projects and files to help keep your directory clean and more focused on present projects.

+- maybe say many ways to do it but we find sub-vaults in the appropriate places are good. (e.g. projects, events, conferences, etc.)

 ---
 ##### Attachments